The Gods We Can Touch

-The Gods We Can Touch is the third studio album by Norwegian singer-songwriter and record producer Aurora.
+The Gods We Can Touch is the fourth studio album by Norwegian singer-songwriter and record producer Aurora.
 It was released on 21 January 2022 by Decca and Glassnote Records.
 As in her other releases, Aurora worked with Magnus Skylstad and Askjell Solstrand, along with new collaborations with Jamie Hartman, Martin Sjølie and Matias Tellez on its production.

 Conceived as a departure from the concept and sound of her previous works, The Gods We Can Touch has been characterised to be an electropop record, along with folk-pop, ethereal, art pop, electro-folk, and synth-pop.
 Its sound incorporates an eclectic and multifaceted style with electronic textures, Western elements, and intimate orchestrations.
 Inspired predominantly by Greek mythology, the lyrics explore themes of self-empowerment, abuse, heartbreak, morality and desire, with a maximal and introspective style.
 The Gods We Can Touch received critical acclaim upon release, with music critics praising its "ethereal" vocal performance and experimental musical direction.
+At the 2023 Spellemannprisen, the album received a total of three nominations, including Producer of the Year.

-The Gods We Can Touch was supported by eight singles, four of which were supplemented by music videos.
+The Gods We Can Touch was supported by six singles, five of which were supplemented by music videos.
 "Exist for Love" was promoted by an online music festival organized by Aurora.
-"Cure for Me", "Giving in to the Love", and "Heathens" were released between October and December 2021.
+"Cure for Me", "Giving In to the Love", and "Heathens" were released between October and December 2021.
 "A Dangerous Thing" and "Everything Matters", featuring French singer Pomme, were released as a double single.
 "A Temporary High" followed alongside the album's release.
 The record debuted atop the Norwegian albums chart as Aurora's second number-one album in Norway, while also reaching the top ten in Scotland, the United Kingdom, and the US Billboard Heatseekers Albums chart.
-To further promote the album, Aurora performed several songs at the concert film A Touch of the Divine and embarked on her fourth headlining concert tour.
+To further promote the album, Aurora performed several songs at the concert film A Touch of the Divine and embarked on her fourth headlining concert tour titled The Gods We Can Touch Tour.